biscuitboost/yourbanger-fe/src/data/post/gifts-woman-who-has-everything.md

   - personalized gifts
 author: YourBanger.com Team
 metadata:
-  title: "10 Gifts for the Woman Who Has Everything | YourBanger"
+  title: "10 Gifts for the Woman Who Has Everything | YourBanger.com"
   description: "What do you get the woman who has everything?
 These 10 unique gift ideas focus on experiences, personalization, and meaning over more stuff."
 ---